pelya/dpmaster-udp-hole-punching/readme.txt

 * CHANGES:

     - version 1.7-devel:
-        A few Perl scripts have been added to provide basic automated testing New option to set the maximum number of servers per IP address (-N) Protocol numbers less than or equal to 0 are now handled correctly Servers can no longer keep their slots without sending infoResponses Games having a name starting with a number are now handled correctly
+        There's now a maximum number of servers per IP address (default: 16) New option to set the maximum number of servers per IP address (-N) The maximum number of servers recorded by default is now 1024 The default hash size has been increased from 6 bits to 8 bits A few Perl scripts have been added to provide basic automated testing A rare bug where a server was occasionally skipped was fixed The compilation with MS Visual Studio 2005 was fixed Protocol numbers less than or equal to 0 are now handled correctly Servers can no longer keep their slots without sending infoResponses Games having a name starting with a number are now handled correctly